Join us in Alpine, Texas January 30-February 1 for a weekend of activities, information and education on Texas Wildlife! This year’s focus: OWLS!

 SCHEDULE OF EVENTS

-FRIDAY, JANUARY 31
+FRIDAY, JANUARY 30

-Guided Hikes on Hancock Hill
+Guided Hike on Hancock Hill

 Join Dr. Ryan S. Luna on a moderately strenuous 1.8-mile hike on Hancock Hill (behind the Sul Ross State University campus).
 Dr. Luna will focus on mammals and quail, their habitat on the hill, how they use it and what they prefer.
 The group will also examine and ID any evidence of animal activity they encounter, such as tracks and scat.
-There will be two hikes, at 9:00am and 2:00pm.

 Bird Walk at Kokernot Park

 The Bird Walk will start at 9:00am at Kokernot Municipal Park.
-Reservation required.

 Join Dr. Maureen Frank to learn about birds of Alpine!
 We will start with some bird identification and binoculars basics to get everyone on the same page.
 We will practice these skills on some common species, and then take a walk through Kokernot Park, and you never know what we might find!